-Modern computing paradigms have great potential for accelerating the 4^{th} industrial revolution, often referred to as Industry 4.0 [1].
-One notable example is the rapidly evolving field of cloud computing [2], which allows ondemand access to potentially unbounded number of computing resources.
-Combined together with ubiquitous sensors usage in the context of the Internet of Things (IoT) [3], cloud computing facilitates the development of composite, crossdomain applications tailored specifically for automation and optimization of manufacturing.
-The overall complexity of the development process, however, might become a significant obstacle for industries willing to benefit from cloud applications.

-A typical cloud application today has a composite structure consisting of numerous interconnected and heterogeneous components [4].
-Deploying such complexly-structured applications in a manual fashion is error-prone and inefficient.
+Numerous modern computing paradigms have great potential for accelerating the 4^{th} industrial revolution, often referred to as Industry 4.0 [2].
+One notable example is the rapidly evolving field of cloud computing [3], which allows ondemand access to potentially unbounded number of computing resources.
+Combined together with ubiquitous sensors usage in the context of the Internet of Things (IoT) [4], cloud computing facilitates the development of composite, crossdomain applications tailored specifically for automation and optimization of manufacturing.
+Along with the clear advantages, such emerging technologies introduce additional challenges that need to be tackled.
+For instance, the overall complexity of development processes might become a significant obstacle for industries willing to benefit from cloud applications.
+A typical cloud application today has a composite structure consisting of multiple interconnected and heterogeneous components [5].
+Deploying such complexly-structured applications in a manual fashion is error-prone and inefficient [6].
 Therefore, various deployment automation approaches exist.
-One wellestablished automation technique relies on the concept of deployment models that specify application structure along with the necessary deployment information.
+One well-established automation technique relies on the concept of deployment models that specify application structure along with the necessary deployment information.
 Automated processing of such models considerably reduces the deployment's complexity and minimizes required efforts.
-Another significant benefit, which improves the portability and reusability aspects of the application development process, is that standardized models can be exchanged instead of separate application components.
+Another significant benefit, which improves portability and reusability aspects of the application components, standardized models can be exchanged [7].

-One common cloud application development scenario in the context of Industry 4.0 is a collaboration [5] among several multidisciplinary partners responsible for separate parts of the application [6].
+Complexity and heterogeneity of application's components are among the reasons why a common cloud application development scenario in the context of Industry 4.0 is a collaboration [8] involving several multidisciplinary partners responsible for separate parts of the application [5].
 The final goal of this collaboration is to combine all parts into a complete and deployable cloud application.
 Collaborative development can significantly benefit from the portability and reusability properties of deployment models.
 However, since not all parties are known in advance, e.g., due to task outsourcing or changes in organizational structure, the issues of intellectual property protection in decentralized settings arise.
 For instance, confidential information like sensor measurements and proprietary algorithms might be subject to various security requirements, including protection from unauthorized access and verification of its integrity.
 Therefore, modeling and enforcement of such requirements aimed at specific parts of deployment models, have to be supported.